 Thanks to funding from the WI Dept of Public Instruction, we are commissioned to provide after-school technology programming to area middle schools, which blossoms into more than 20 years of community tech education, primarily among at-risk youth.

 Our staff grows to meet the needs of over 100 clients.
 Our Tech Solutions program grows, as does our educational programming.

 We establish Everyone On Madison, a local branch of the national Everyone On program, which focuses on closing the digital divide through computer classes, low-cost computers, help signing up for low-cost internet, and community tech repair clinics.

 Our educational programming is put on hold due to the COVID pandemic, and our Tech Solutions team works to ensure our nonprofit clients can continue their important work remotely.
-In response to the pandemic worsening the effects of the digital divide, our Everyone On Madison program becomes the Digital Equity Project and partners with direct service providers (social workers, caseworkers, educators, and healthcare staff) at partner agencies to identify vulnerable families, then provides them with refurbished computers and information about affordable internet so that they are able to stay in touch with caseworkers, teachers, doctors, and have access to remote job opportunities.
+In response to the pandemic worsening the effects of the digital divide, our Everyone On Madison program becomes the Digital Equity Project and partners with direct service providers (social workers, caseworkers, educators, and healthcare staff) at partner agencies to identify vulnerable families, then provides them with refurbished computers and information about affordable internet.
+This helps them stay in touch with caseworkers, teachers, doctors, and have access to remote job opportunities during the COVID lockdown.